-New Incentives believes in honest and efficient communication with all stakeholders, and we ensure the availability of relevant and reliable information about our work.
+New Incentives believes in transparent communication with all stakeholders, and we ensure the availability of relevant and reliable information about our work.
 Timely and open disclosure of our financial performance to donors is essential to achieving New Incentives’ mission.

-New Incentives highly values the opportunities for continuous improvement that follow from frequent performance measurement.
+New Incentives values opportunities for continuous improvement and carries out frequent performance measurements.

 To this end, we attempt to maximize a variety of key performance indicators, such as the number of conditional cash transfers for immunizations made in a given period, the number of new infants enrolled in the cash incentives program, and the total cost to serve these infants.